 Physician Africanus Horton

-He started his education in Freetown though travelled to Britain in 1855 when he was awarded a War Office scholarship to study medicine.
-Horton trained first at King’s College London, then at the
+Dr Horton was initially educated in Freetown, though travelled to Britain in 1855 when he was awarded a War Office scholarship to study medicine.
+He studied at King’s College London

-University of Edinburgh.
-Despite being thousands of miles from home Horton excelled.
-He qualified as a doctor and in 1859 was appointed Staff Assistant Surgeon in the British Army.
-He served across West Africa including in the Gambia, Sierra Leone, and the Gold Coast (modern-day Ghana).
-Dr Horton's role was not only medical but also symbolic, as he stood as a living challenge to racist ideas that Africans were unfit for leadership or intellectual work.
+and the University of Edinburgh.
+Despite being thousands of miles from home he excelled and qualified as a doctor, and was appointed Staff Assistant Surgeon in the British Army in 1859.
+Dr Horton served across West Africa, including the Gambia, Sierra Leone and the Gold Coast - modern-day Ghana.
+In effect his role wasn't just medical, it was also symbolic - Dr Horton stood as a living challenge to racist ideas that Africans were unfit for leadership or intellectual work.

-As well a excelling in the medical and military realms Horton turned to the pen to take on the colonial mindset.
-He challenged European voices claiming Africans were intellectually and morally inferior.
+As well a excelling in the medical and military fields, he also wrote.
+His writing challenged European voices claiming Africans were intellectually and morally inferior.

-His 1868 book West African Countries and Peoples directly challenged these racist beliefs and called out European misconceptions and laid down a vision for African led progress.
-In his second book published in 1865 The Political Economy of British West Africa Dr Horton made the case for African self-governance.
-This was nearly a century before most African countries achieved independence.
+His first book, published in 1868, West African Countries and Peoples, directly challenged these beliefs and called out European misconceptions.
+He also laid down a vision for African led progress.
+In his second book The Political Economy of British West Africa, published in 1865, Dr Horton made the case for African self-governance - nearly a century before most African countries achieved independence.
 He believed Africans should be running their own governments and developing their own institutions.
 He refused to accept colonial limitations.

 Dr Horton is widely seen as one of the first African nationalists.
-He wasn’t just writing in theory. he created infrastructure for Black-led growth, he invested in mining, banking, and education in West Africa.
+He wasn’t just writing in theory - he created infrastructure for Black-led growth and invested in mining, banking, and education in West Africa.

-Africanus Horton died in 1883 at just 48 years old.
+Dr Africanus Horton died in 1883 at just 48 years of age.

 Read about Africanus Horton the Activist HERE.
 Want information about medical jobs?
 Click HERE